GERALD R. FORD AMPHITHEATER

 Patricia Delgado (she/her), first generation Cuban-American, was born in Miami, Florida.
-She was a principal dancer with the Miami City Ballet where she worked for almost 20 years and is currently a freelance artist living in NYC and a member of the faculty at The Juilliard School, where she is also part of their mentorship program.
+She was a principal dancer with the Miami City Ballet where she worked for almost 20 years and is currently a freelance artist living in NYC and a member of the dance faculty at The Juilliard School.
 She began her dance training, under cuban tutelage at 5 years old.
 She spent summers training in NYC at the School of American Ballet and American Ballet Theatre.
 In 2000, she was the Princess Grace Nominee and Edward Villella invited her to join his company as an apprentice.

-She is devoted to creating a nurturing and positive environment for diversity, authenticity, inclusivity, vulnerability, and belonging in all that she embarks upon, especially as she ventures into producing work for artists she admires, most recently Adriana Pierce’s #QueerTheBallet.
+She is devoted to creating a nurturing and positive environment of diversity, authenticity, inclusivity, vulnerability and belonging in all that she embarks upon, especially as she ventures into producing work for artists she admires, most recently Adriana Pierce’s #QueerTheBallet.

 Michelle Dorrance (Artistic Director, Choreographer, Dancer) is a New York City–based artist.
 Mentored by Gene Medler (North Carolina Youth Tap Ensemble), she studied under many of the last master hoofers.
 Career highlights include: STOMP, Derick Grant’s Imagine Tap!, Jason Samuels Smith’s Charlie’s Angels/Chasing the Bird, Ayodele Casel’s Diary of a Tap Dancer, Mable Lee’s Dancing Ladies, and playing bass for Darwin Deez.
 Company work includes: Savion Glover’s Ti Dii, Manhattan Tap, Barbara Duffy and Co., JazzTap Ensemble, and Rumba Tap.
 Solo work ranges from The Late Show with Stephen Colbert to commissions for the Martha Graham Dance Company and American Ballet Theatre.
 A 2018 Doris Duke Artist, 2017 Ford Foundation Art of Change Fellow, and 2015 MacArthur Fellow, Dorrance is humbled to have been acknowledged and supported by United States Artists, the Joyce Theater, New York City Center, the Alpert Awards, Jacob’s Pillow, Princess Grace Foundation, The Field, American Tap Dance Foundation, and the Bessie Awards.
 Dorrance holds a B.A. from New York University and is a Capezio Athlete.